Book-Byte/book-byte/README.md

 ## 🙏 Support

-We all need support and motivation. `ReactPlay` is not an exception.
+We all need support and motivation. `BookByte` is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.
 Don't forget to leave a star ⭐️ before you move away.

 If you found the app helpful, consider supporting us with a coffee.